 Adjusted cash flow provided by operating activities includes borrowings and repayments of floor plan notes payable non-trade and used floor plan notes payable borrowing base changes.
 Adjusted cash flow provided by operating activities may not be comparable to similarly titled measures of other companies and should not be considered in isolation, or as a substitute for analysis of our operating results in accordance with GAAP.
 In order to compensate for these potential limitations we also review the related GAAP measures.
-Adjusted cash flow provided by operating activities for the year ended December 31, 2020 differs from previously disclosed non-GAAP operating cash flow measures presented in Management's Discussion and Analysis due to methodology changes made during the year ended December 31, 2021 stemming from material acquisitions during the 2021 fiscal year.
-We believe that the additional adjustments related to cash flows associated with our used vehicle borrowing base, floorplan offset accounts and the impact of acquisitions and divestitures eliminates cash flow volatility and provides an adjusted operating cash flow metric that best reflects our results of operations and our management of inventory and related financing activities.
+Adjustments related to cash flows associated with our used vehicle borrowing base, floorplan offset accounts and the impact of acquisitions and divestitures eliminates cash flow volatility and provides an adjusted operating cash flow metric that best reflects our results of operations and our management of inventory and related financing activities.